Today’s internet would have a hard time functioning without the big search engines like Google, Yahoo, and Bing.

 Sticking to the big-name search engines is standard for many of us in the industry.
 But there may be times where it is good to promote clients through alternative channels.

-Here are a few of the bigger, though less-known alternative search engines thriving in the internet today.
+Here are a few of the bigger, though less-known alternative search engines thriving in the internet today that can help your digital marketing undertakings in the Philippines.

 Don’t let the funny name and whimsical duck mascot fool you.